camunda/camunda-docs-manual/content/reference/rest/overview/embeddability.md

 and declare it in a file `META-INF/services/org.camunda.bpm.engine.rest.spi.ProcessEngineProvider`.
 You may also declare the class `org.camunda.bpm.engine.rest.impl.application.ContainerManagedProcessEngineProvider` which comes with the REST API and uses the methods that the class `org.camunda.bpm.BpmPlatform` provides.

+Also, you must create a Service Provider that implements the interface `PermissionProvider` and declare it in a file `META-INF/services/org.camunda.bpm.engine.rest.spi.PermissionProvider`.
+Here you may declare the class `org.camunda.bpm.engine.rest.spi.impl.DefaultPermissionProvider` which comes with the REST API.
+However, in case you have custom [Permissions](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/org/camunda/bpm/engine/authorization/Permission.html), you need to provide your own implementation which resolve them as well.